jnmclarty/WhitePaper/README.md

 ### Contracts

 Dharma protocol leverages several contracts deployed on the Ethereum network.
-We highlight a few that are particularly relevant to understanding the prtocol's mechanics.
+We highlight the core contracts relevant to understanding the protocol's mechanics.

 1. **Debt Kernel**

-The debt kernel is a simple smart contract that governs all business logic associated with minting non-fungible debt tokens, maintaining mappings between debt tokens and their associated term contracts, routing repayments from debtors to creditors, and routing fees to underwriters and relayers.
-These mechanisms are easier to define within the context of the debt lifecycle, and are extensively elaborated on in the below specification.
+The debt kernel is a smart contract that governs all business logic associated with minting non-fungible debt tokens, maintaining mappings between debt tokens and their associated term contracts, routing repayments from debtors to creditors, and routing fees to underwriters and relayers.

 2. **Terms Contract(s)**

 Terms contracts are Ethereum smart contracts that are the means by which debtors and creditors agree upon a common, deterministically defined set of repayment terms.
-By extension, terms contracts expose a standard interface of methods for both registering debtor repayments, and programmatically querying the repayment status of the debt asset during and after the loan's term.
-A single terms contract can be reused for any number of debt agreements that adhere to its repayment terms -- for instance, a terms contract defining a simple compounded interest repayment scheme can be committed to by any number of debtors and creditors.
+By extension, terms contracts expose a standard interface of methods for both registering debtor repayments, and programmatic querying the repayment status of the debt during and after the loan's term.
+A single terms contract can be reused for any number of debt agreements that adhere to its repayment terms.
+For instance, a terms contract defining a simple compounded interest repayment scheme can be committed to by any number of debtors and creditors.
 The exact interface for this is defined within the specification below.

 _Note: An alternative scheme for committing to loan terms would be to commit to a standardized schema of plaintext loan terms (a la Ricardian contracts<sup id="a5">[5](#f5)</sup>) on chain and assess loan repayment off-chain in client applications.
 We deliberately opt not to pursue this scheme for several reasons.
-Primarily, explicitly defining a universal schema for debt terms inherently limits the range of debt asset types that can be issued in the protocol, while a generic interface for terms contracts opens the door for an infinite array of debt term arrangements.
-Moreover, committing to a terms contract on-chain removes any ambiguity from the evaluation of a loan's repayment status -- the contract is a single, programmatic, and immutable source of truth that is queryable by both contracts and clients.
-Finally, having an on-chain provider of repayment status greatly simplifies the mechanisms by which on-chain collateralized debt agreements can be structured and collected on in cases of default._
+Primarily, explicitly defining a universal schema for debt terms inherently limits the range of debt asset types that can be issued in the protocol, while a generic interface for terms contracts allows for an infinite array of debt term arrangements.
+Committing to a terms contract on-chain removes any ambiguity from the evaluation of a loan's repayment status.
+The contract is a single, programmatic, and immutable source of truth that can be queried by both contracts and clients.
+Finally, having an on-chain provider of repayment status greatly simplifies the mechanisms by which on-chain collateralized debt agreements can be structured and maintained._

 3. **Repayment Router**

-The repayment router contract is constructed to trustlessly route repayments from debtors to debt agreement beneficiaries (i.e. owners of the debt tokens).
-Additionally, the repayment router acts as a trusted oracle to the Terms Contract associated with any given debt agreement, reporting to it the exact details of each repayment as it occurs.
-This enables the terms contract to serve as a trustless interface for determining the default status of a debt.
+The repayment router contract is constructed to trustlessly route repayments from debtors to the beneficiaries.
+Additionally, the repayment router acts as a trusted oracle to the Terms Contract associated with any given debt agreement.
+The repayment routers reports servicing events to the oracle they occur.
+This enables the terms contract to serve as a trustless interface for determining the status of a debt.

 # Specification

 ## Overview
 The entire debt issuance process occurs synchronously in one on-chain transaction, when a signed debt order message is submitted to the Debt Kernel contract.
 If the message is valid as per the below specification, the following happen in one transaction: